10 Website Redesign Tips, Examples,

 - Obviously from stock websites

 The average Joe isn’t going to spend very long on your website before they decide if they trust/like it.
-The first thing they’ll likely notice are your visuals, so you want to ensure that these images/graphics are given important jobs to accomplish.
+The first thing they’ll likely notice are your visuals, so you want to ensure that these images, graphics, and graphs are given important jobs to accomplish.

 Image Source: Slavery Foot Print

 Consider the Slavery Foot Print website.
 There are so many different images this organization could have chosen to incorporate on their main page, and yet they went with something so simple: a broken chain made of standard colors.
 Why?